Hala959/manga-store-/README.md

 - User can be able to Create an account and login.
 - User can be able to view the home page.
 - User can be able to Delet item from cart
+- user can be able to purchase by credit card or pay on delivery